cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 ]
 ```

-Correct, Bob captured a piece.
-And the board looks like:
+Correct, Bob captured a piece and the board looks like this:

 ```
 *b*b*b*b